Jupiter and Saturn are about to have their closest visible meetup since the Middle Ages: How to watch

 Get ready for a rare, spectacular sight just before Christmas.
-An event dubbed a great conjunction will happen on Dec.
-21, when Jupiter and Saturn, the two biggest planets in our solar system, appear very close in the sky.
+An event dubbed a great conjunction will happen on Monday, Dec.
+21, when Jupiter and Saturn, the two biggest planets in our solar system, appear very close to one another in the sky.
 Closer, in fact, than they've since the Middle Ages.

 The event is so legendary that some have associated it with the famed Star of Bethlehem that guided the three wise men in the Bible's Nativity story.
 (For more on that angle, read below.)